gabrocheleau/merkle-patricia-trees-examples/README.md

 Updated trie root: <Buffer 8e 81 43 67 21 33 dd 5a b0 0d fc 4b 01 14 60 ea 2a 7b 00 d9 10 dc 42 78 94 2a e9 10 5c b6 20 74>
 ```

 Quite simple.
-As expected, we can retrieve our value using the key, and the root of the tree has changed has automatically been updated.
+As expected, we can retrieve our value using the key, and the root of the tree has automatically been updated.
 However, the example does not exactly reflect how Merkle Patricia Trees are used in Ethereum.
 Here are some things to keep in mind:

 - Keys and values are actually stored and retrieved as raw bytes.
-For example, the "BaseTrie" library automatically converted our "testKey" to bytes (<74 65 73 74 4b 65 79>).
+As an example, the "BaseTrie" library automatically converted our "testKey" to bytes (<74 65 73 74 4b 65 79>).
 - Values undergo an additional transformation before they are stored.
 They are encoded using the [Recursive Length Prefix encoding function](https://github.com/ethereum/wiki/wiki/RLP).
 This allows the serialization of strings and arrays.
 The "BaseTrie" library also does that automatically.
-- Last but not least: in Ethereum, the keys also undergo a transformation.
-Instead of using the keys (or their raw bytes) directly, they are first converted using a hash function (keccak256).
-This ensures that the length of the keys stays the same (32-bytes).
+- Last but not least: in Ethereum, the keys also undergo another transformation: they are converted using a hash function (keccak256).
 The BaseTrie library **does not** do this.

 ### Example 1b - Manually Creating and Updating a Secure Trie

 Let's retry the example above while respecting Ethereum's specification.
 We will therefore:

 - Use the keccak256 hash of the key instead of the key itself (using the "ethereumjs-util" library).
-- As a good practice, we'll also be converting our keys and values to Bytes (using "Buffer.from(\_string)").
+- As a good practice, we'll also convert our keys and values to Bytes (using "Buffer.from(\_string)").

 Here's what this looks like: